Discretionary Housing Payments

 Can I claim a DHP?

-- your HB or CTB is less than the full amount of your Rent or
+- your Housing Benefit or Council Tax Benefit is less than the full amount of your Rent or Council Tax.

-How do we decide who gets a DHP?
+How do you decide who gets a DHP?

 We look at things like:

 - whether anyone else can help you financially

 - any loans or debts you are repaying

 - whether you could ease the situation yourself by re-arranging your outgoings